RCEatPitt/RCEatPitt.github.io/index.md

 ## August 2018 - Two Day Data Basics

-We will pilot a two day Data Basics workshop on August 21st and 22nd.
+We will pilot a two day Data Basics workshop on August 20th and 21st.

-1. August 21st - Data Centric Python
+* Monday, August 20th - Data Centric Python
-2. August 22nd - Data Processing with Python and Pandas
+* Tuesday, August 21st - Data Processing with Python and Pandas

 ***[Sign up here if you are interested in attending our August Workshop.](https://goo.gl/forms/JbZgB00PobgTwrUo1)***